Ley789/SimpleRayTracer/Thesis/thesis.md

 where the indices describe the translation it the corresponding axis.

-## Transformation matrix
+### Transformation matrix

-Instead of scaling, rotating and then translate a given point $p$, we can use the associativity property of matrices.
+Instead of scaling, rotating and then translating a given point $p$, we can use the associativity property of matrices.
 We can create a matrix that has the same result as the single transformations.
 This transformation matrix will be defined as